 Skip to content

-Quick answer: The best time to visit Estonia is May, June, August, and September.
+Quick take: Every travel blog says the same thing about when to visit Estonia.
+Most of it is copy-pasted from tourism boards.
+Here’s what actually matters.
 Late spring and early autumn give you Tallinn medieval old town and Pärnu beach in mild weather without peak July crowds.
 Midsummer (June 23-24) is the cultural highlight if you can be in the countryside for bonfires.

 Estonia is the most digital and forward-looking of the three Baltic countries, and Tallinn is one of Europe’s loveliest medieval old towns.
 The seasons are continental — bitter winters, brief summers — but each has its own genuine appeal.
 Here is when to go.